Rainy Lake

 Koochiching County, MinnesotaLimited DataEutrophic

 At a TSI of 59, Rainy Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 Rainy Lake is unusually deep for Minnesota at 161 ft, which buffers the lake against summer warming and helps the deep water stay oxygenated.
-Rainy Lake covers 210,200 acres alongside 2176.3 miles of shoreline, large enough that conditions can vary meaningfully between bays.
+With 210,200 acres of surface and 2176.3 miles of shoreline, Rainy Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Among the 7 graded lakes in Koochiching County, Rainy Lake sits at rank 3, above the county median.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-10.
 Grade methodology: LakeGrade methodology.